 Bicycles are a popular transportation mode in college communities throughout the country, especially for students.
 They are a cheap and easy way to get to and around campus, avoiding traffic congestion and the hunt for parking.
 But like operators of other modes, bicyclists do not ride in isolation.
 They often share the same streets with cars and buses, sometimes share space with pedestrians and rollerbladers, and other times have their own dedicated facilities.
 Regardless of where they operate, bicycles are a key component of RIT’s transportation system.
-In the past, there was no formal program or attention given to this transportation system.
-As a result of the Comprehensive Parking and Transportation Strategy several steps will be taken in the coming years to establish this program.
-This includes ultimately providing:
+RIT will continue to develop new facilities and options for bicycling on campus; which could include:

 - Bicycle Facilities: on- and off-street bike facilities that will enhance the bicycling environment on campus and improve safety and circulation for bicycles and pedestrians.
 This system will have three main components: off-street paths, on-street bike routes, and east/west bike corridors.